-PHR, Midway Islands, and Kure Atoll constitute the three westernmost sub-populations of Hawaiian monk seals in the NWHI.
-There is a higher degree of migration among the western sub-populations compared to the more isolated sub-populations at Laysan, Lisianski and FFS.
+Pearl and Hermes Reef (PHR), Midway Islands, and Kure Atoll constitute the three westernmost sub-populations of Hawaiian monk seals in the NWHI.
+There is a higher degree of migration among the western sub-populations compared to the more isolated sub-populations at Laysan, Lisianski and French Frigate Shoals (FFS).
 As a result, population growth has sometimes been influenced more by immigration than by intrinsic growth.
-Recent cohorts (groups of individuals identified by a common characteristic and measured over a period of time) at all three sites indicate that survival of juveniles is declining, thereby raising concerns that this pattern may become chronic as it has been at FFS.
+Several recent cohorts (groups of individuals born in the same year) at all three sites indicate that survival of juveniles has declined.
 In some cases, these sites may be considered as a single complex when addressing certain research and management issues.
-Because they do have some site-specific conservation and management issues, the western sites will be discussed individually below, but the reality of their demographic interconnectedness must be kept in mind.
+Because they do have some site-specific conservation and management issues, the western sites will be discussed individually below, but their demographic interconnectedness must be kept in mind.

-On June 15, 2006, the NWHI National Monument was established by Presidential Proclamation 8031 (71 FR 51134, August 29, 2006; 71 FR 36443, June 26, 2006) authorized by section 2 of the Act of June 8, 1906 (16 U.S.C.
+On June 15, 2006, the NWHI Papahanaumokuakea Marine National Monument (PMNM) was established by Presidential Proclamation 8031 (71 FR 51134, August 29, 2006; 71 FR 36443, June 26, 2006) authorized by section 2 of the Act of June 8, 1906 (16 U.S.C.
 431), the "Antiquities Act."
-The area includes the NWHI Coral Reef Ecosystem Reserve (CRER), the Midway National Wildlife Refuge, the Hawaiian Islands National Wildlife Refuge, and the Battle of Midway National Memorial.
+The area includes the NWHI Coral Reef Ecosystem Reserve, the Midway National Wildlife Refuge, the Hawaiian Islands National Wildlife Refuge, and the Battle of Midway National Memorial.
 This is the largest marine reserve in the nation, and the largest marine protected area in the world, receiving the nation's highest form of marine environmental protection.
-The National Monument designation will enable these activities:
+The PMNM designation will enable these activities:

-- Preserve access for Native Hawaiian cultural activities; - Provide for carefully regulated educational and scientific activities; - Enhance visitation in a special area around Midway Island; - Prohibit unauthorized access to the monument; - Phase out commercial fishing over a five-year period; and - Ban other types of resource extraction and dumping of waste.
+- Preserve access for Native Hawaiian cultural activities; - Provide for carefully regulated educational and scientific activities;

+- Enhance visitation in a special area around Midway Island; - Prohibit unauthorized access to the monument; - Phase out commercial fishing over a five-year period; and - Ban other types of resource extraction and dumping of waste.